CodincBe/go-doccle/README.md

 # README

-Originally forked from [jonaswouters/go-doccle](https://github.com/jonaswouters/go-doccle), all kudos to him for having the information on the API already identified.
+Originally forked from [jonaswouters/go-doccle](https://github.com/jonaswouters/go-doccle), all kudos to him for having the information on the API already identified and providing large part of this code, I only moved this to v2 and used it as a good practice for getting back into golang.

 A simple set up that potentially will not need to be altered much more unless new use cases are being added.